eecs485staff/primer-spec/demo/enhanced-code-blocks.md

 ```

 <details markdown="1">
-  <summary>Source code for this plaintext gist with highlighted lines</summary>
+  <summary>Source code for this plaintext block with highlighted lines</summary>

   ````markdown
 ```